Alaska Department of Fish and Game

 - Consulting with individuals, organizations, and agencies

-A quorum must be established before a committee can conduct committee business.
+A quorum must be established before a committee can conduct business.
 A quorum is a majority of the actual committee membership.